top of page

 Controversy # 1 Grinding the Stumps

-I didn't have it in me to leave a bunch of 12" Ailanthus stumps sticking up.
+I cut to such depth so as to see the stubs sticking out of the snow, but when the snow melted we had 6-8" punji sticks, sticking out of the ground.
 I know that grinding them down can possibly trigger the hydra-effect of regrowth along the root system, but I'm hoping that this will be mitigated by our Fall herbicide treatment.
-Frankly, I do not want a hundred 18" Ailanthus spars sticking out of the ground.
-It makes use of the land almost impossible.
+A bunch of stubs are just annoying trip hazards.

 So, by stump grinding the spars we are leaning into mechanical control.
-It will take photosynthate and our carbohydrate stores within the root system to 're-sprout' and by knocking it back we've created an energy deficit.
+There is an energy cost to re-sprout new stalks, and the greater the energy cost we inflict on the tree (and root system) the weaker it gets.
 Tree growth requires a positive balance in the energy trade, and the more you can effect a negative energy deficit on the tree, the more you are degrading it's ability to grow.

-With the small stumps removed, we know have easier access to brush hog the area, and to observe, identify, and spray any re-sprouts.
-Reducing friction is a key part of controlling invasives over time- the easier it is to identify, to access the area, to mow or spray, the more likely we are to do the work required to reclaim this lost dirt.
+Having removed the stumps, we have easier access to brush hog the area, and to observe, identify, and spray any re-sprouts.
+Reducing friction is a key part of controlling invasive plants over time- the easier it is to identify, to access the area, to mow or spray, the more likely we are to do the work required to reclaim this lost dirt.
+In effects, it's easier to do the easier work.

 Controversy#2 - The Mother Tree is Still Standing